shadowga/website/_docs/3/e-security.md

 Everything said above also applies to the guild and your Discord account.
 They even provide two-factor security of their own, and we require it to be enabled—there's a guide for that [here](https://support.discordapp.com/hc/en-us/articles/219576828-Setting-up-Two-Factor-Authentication).

-> **Note:** As of now, Discord's feature to enable two-factor authentication is only present on the web and desktop versions of their programme.
+> **Note:** As of now, Discord's process of enabling two-factor authentication is only present on the web and desktop versions of their programme.
 You'll need a desktop machine for this, but it only needs to be done once.

 Members of our guild won't be able to communicate or utilise the service's features without enabling two-factor auth.
 If your Discord account is compromised, notify an Executive or the owner so we can temporarily remove your permissions.